abdolence/slack-morphism/site/docs/docs/web-api.md

 ### Working with pagination/batching results
-Some Web API methods defines cursors and [pagination](https://api.slack.com/docs/pagination), to give you an ability to load a lot of data continually (using batching and making many requests).
+Some Web API methods defines cursors and [pagination](https://api.slack.com/docs/pagination), to give you an ability to load a lot of data continually (using batching and continually making many requests).

 Examples:
 * [conversations.history](https://api.slack.com/methods/conversations.history)